cadenzaflow/cadenzaflow-docs-static/security/content/security-policy.md

 ---

-As a core infrastructure component of our customers, the security of Camunda Platform (also referred to as the 'software') takes top priority and is maintained constantly.
+As a core infrastructure component of our customers, the security of CadenzaFlow Platform (also referred to as the 'software') takes top priority and is maintained constantly.

-For information on our Camunda Security Policy, visit the [Camunda Trust Center](https://camunda.com/trust-center/).
+For information on our CadenzaFlow Security Policy, visit the [CadenzaFlow Trust Center](https://cadenzaflow.com/trust-center/).

 ## Penetration Testing

-Camunda has contracted an independent, external security advisor to regularly conduct penetration tests of the software.
+CadenzaFlow has contracted an independent, external security advisor to regularly conduct penetration tests of the software.
 The advisor operates according to industry best practices recommended by the OWASP organization such as the [OWASP Testing Guide](https://www.owasp.org/images/1/19/OTGv4.pdf).
 The tools used for testing include [Burp Suite](https://portswigger.net/burp) and [DefenseCode Thunderscan](https://www.defensecode.com/thunderscan.php)

-Any vulnerabilities detected are handled according to our [process for security issue management](https://camunda.com/security#security-issue-management).
+Any vulnerabilities detected are handled according to our [process for security issue management](https://cadenzaflow.com/security#security-issue-management).

 Test history: